Misioskiper/admin-panel-searcher/README.md

 * requests module
 * termcolor module<br/>
 ## Modules
-If you don't have requests and termcolor module, install them using pip
+If you don't have requests and termcolor modules, install them using pip
 ```
 pip install requests
 pip install termcolor